 Longstanding friends of The Patrick Wild Centre, Gus Alusi and Reem Waines, along with their friends and family have spent the last 8 years tackling some of the world’s most famous challenges to raise awareness for Fragile X Syndrome.

-April 2017 marks the start of their next adventure, #silk4x will take Gus and friends along the silk route from London to Tashkent in just 17 days.
+In April 2017 they started their next adventure: #silk4x.
+Gus and friends travelled along the silk route from London to Tashkent in just 17 days!
+You can read more about their success on this news post: 4XTeam along the silk route.

 In 2008 their first trip was to climb Mount Kilimanjaro, the highest mountain in Africa, where they raised over £60,000 for Fragile X Syndrome Research.